Marley Marl: Early career

 Another significant early record was 1985's "Marley Marl Scratch" featuring MC Shan.
 The song was recorded on a four-track cassette recorder and Shan used a mic with a missing ball to record his lyrics.

-Several of his early record feature inventive use of the Roland TR-808 drum machine.
+Several of his early records featured inventive use of the Roland TR-808 drum machine.
 On MC Shan's 1986 Pop Art single "The Bridge', which later appeared on his 1987 album Down By Law, Marley used the 808 pulse to trigger different samplers.
 According to Biz Markie, the button on Marley's 808 stuck during the recording of his hit "Make the Music with Your Mouth, Biz", leading to sound heard on the record today.
 Juice Crew member Big Daddy Kane praised his ability to pair 808 drum sounds with sampled drums.
 "Regardless of how clean or brand-new the record was that he was sampling, or light the production may have been, he always gave it a really gritty feel when he sampled it.
 He always put the 808 to it and gave it a heavy bottom and warm feel."

 In the late 1980s, the Juice Crew gained increased attention from mainstream publications.
 Spin magazine wrote, "they've produced some of the genre's toughest, most uncompromising music."
 At the time Marley began a streak of producing entire albums for several Juice Crew members.
 He produced all of the tracks on Craig G's The Kingpin (1989), Big Daddy Kane's Long Live The Kane (1988), Biz Markie's Goin' Off (1988), Kool G Rap & DJ Polo's Road to the Riches (1989), MC Shan's Down By Law (1987) and Born to Be Wild (1988), and Roxanne Shante's Bad Sister (1989).

 In 1988, he produced the Juice Crew posse cut "The Symphony" by using a Hal Jackson record from the WBLS record library as a sample source.

 Post-Juice Crew and Cold Chillin'

 In 1996, Marley filed a suit against Cold Chillin' for unpaid royalties.

-In 2007 he produced the entire Hip Hop Lives album for former rival KRS-One.
+In 2007 he produced the Hip Hop Lives album for former rival KRS-One.